Lydia Nicole

-Lydia Nicole (born Lydia Fernandez) is an American actress, comedian, writer and producer based out of Los Angeles, California.
+Lydia Nicole is an American actress, comedian, writer and producer based out of Los Angeles, California.
 Her career in the entertainment industry began in 1972 with the Inner City Broadcasting Corporation at New York City R&B station, WBLS-FM.
 In 1981, she made her debut as an actress guest starring on The Greatest American Hero.
 Nicole is best known for her role as Rafaela in Stand and Deliver, and her current project, web series Common Sense Mamita.

 Early life and education

 Nicole grew up in Spanish Harlem, New York City.
 From 13 to 18 years old, she worked for radio station WBLS-FM, New York as assistant music director.
-That experience brought her to California to work for Casablanca Records, a premier disco record company.

-Nicole studied theater at Fordham University in New York City before moving to Hollywood.
-Once in California, she was part of the UCLA Writer's Program and studied with acting coaches Roy London and Stella Adler, as well as Broadway director Jose Quintero.